 Most worktops will require additional care and maintenance.

-Stone worktops may also require special cleaners and other maintenance that isn’t common with other countertop materials.
+Such worktops may also require special cleaners and other maintenance that isn’t common with other countertop materials.

 Illya Kitchens offers high-quality stone worktops for kitchens of all sizes.
 To view our selection of these worktops, feel free to order a brochure or visit our studio.
-You can also book a home visit or virtual consultation to learn more about our stone worktop options.
+You can also book a home visit or virtual consultation to learn more about our worktop options.